fireun/Masomon-Online-Shopping/README.md

 ## SETUP
 Some Step To SetUp

-1)Payment Method PayPal - need change your paypal API in row 6&7 (../database/PayPal/Paypal.php)
+1) Payment Method PayPal - need change your paypal API in row 6&7 (../database/PayPal/Paypal.php)

-2)filename - if use different, please change to correct filname in row 9&10 (../database/PayPal/Paypal.php)
+2) filename - if use different, please change to correct filname in row 9&10 (../database/PayPal/Paypal.php)

 If have any problem, Please let me know.
 Thank For Use.